-Ticket Philadelphia's mission of creating happy, satisfied patrons, healthy art institutions and successful partners is rooted in the positive experience of each and every ticket buyer.
 We make it a priority to accommodate the needs of individuals with disabilities.
 In order for us to best accommodate your request, please contact us with your request within two weeks of your performance date.

 American Sign Language Interpretation (ASL)

 American Sign Language interpretation (ASL) is available at select Broadway Philadelphia performances.
 ASL allows patrons who speak ASL to understand and enjoy the performance by having all the spoken and sung lyrics translated into American Sign Language.

 The interpreters are located on the side of the Parquet section and are visible to all guests seated near them, providing a seamless viewing experience.

 Click here to see a complete list of American Sign Language Interpretation performances.